Garip: I. Period

 The period in which the first examples were given with the Butterfly and Saksılar poems in 1937.
 During this period, there was no consensus on the principles of the movement.

 Garip

 It is the first poetry book published by the three poets on Orhan Veli's recommendation.
 The preface of the book expresses their common views on poetry and outlines the principles of the Garip movement for the first time.
-According to them, embellishing, concretizing, or abstracting the expression harms the meaning.
+According to them, embellishing or abstracting the expression harms the meaning.

 The preface of the book differs between the first and second editions, showing Orhan Veli Kanık's changes in opinion.